hillari/ML-assignment2/README.md

 This repo is only for part 2 of Machine Leaning Assignment 2.
 Bayes Net will not be covered here.
 Part 2 implements a regressor using Scikit learn to determine which variables in the data set affect life expectancy.

-3/3/2020 - Additional data wrangling is needed.
-Handling of NaN values/missing is item nonresponse, and the data will likely have managed several ways to determine what gets us the best results.
+3/10/2020 - Model now implements Linear Regression in Scikit-Learn.
+Missing values are item nonresponse and have been handled with SimpleImputer.
+Currently, the only values that have been dropped are missing observations in "Life expectancy".